 • The classical view postulates that only land earns rent: land rent/pure economic rent whereas the modern view argues that all factors of production earn rent.

-• While rent is a surplus, superfluous, and unnecessary reward for the use of land for classical economists, it is an excess amount over transfer earnings for modern economists.
+• While rent is a surplus, superfluous, and unnecessary reward for using land for classical economists, it is an excess amount over transfer earnings for modern economists.

 • The classical view does not identify the alternative uses of land, but the modern view does identify the alternative uses of factors.